Virus (wrestler): Piratita Morgan and Damiancito El Guerrero (1992–1998)

 While trying to figure out a new ring character, Amezquita was offered the name "Damiancito El Guerrero" by Alfonso Lira, who worked as Damian El Guerrero at that time.
 He worked his first match under that name on November 6, 1994, when he and Ultratumbita lost to Orito and Ultimo Dragoncito.
 When he became Damiancito, Amezquita began working unmasked without losing a Lucha de Apuestas match.
-In 1995, Amezquita toured Japan and worked for the W*ING promotion where he was billed simply as "Damiancito", a mini version of Damián 666 who worked for W*ING at the time.
-Subsequently he has mistakenly been described as working as "Damiancito" or "Damiancto 666" in CMLL as well, but it was only in Japan that he worked as a mini of Damián 666 and is not related to Pequeño Damián 666.
+In 1995, Amezquita toured Japan and worked for W*ING, where he was billed simply as "Damiancito", a mini version of Damián 666 who worked for W*ING at the time.
+Subsequently, he has mistakenly been described as working as "Damiancito" or "Damiancto 666" in CMLL as well, but it was only in Japan that he worked as a mini of Damián 666 and is not related to Pequeño Damián 666.

-After returning from Japan Damiancito El Guerrero defeated Máscarita Mágica to win the CMLL World Mini-Estrella Championship on February 27, 1996.
+After returning from Japan, Damiancito El Guerrero defeated Máscarita Mágica to win the CMLL World Mini-Estrella Championship on February 27, 1996.
 The storyline between the two Mini-Estrellas later led to Damiancito defeating Mascarita Mágica in a Lucha de Apuestas bet match, where Mascarita Mágica was forced to have all his hair shaved off as a result of losing the match.
-In late 1997 CMLL booked an eight-man elimination match where the winner would earn the right to tag team with "regular sized" wrestlers.
-Damiancito El Guerrero defeated Cicloncito Ramírez, Tritoncito, Pequeño Cochisse, Platita, Guerrerito del Future, Pequeño Sayama an Fierito to earn the right to work with "regular sized" wrestlers.
+In late 1997, CMLL booked an eight-man elimination match where the winner would earn the right to tag team with "regular sized" wrestlers.
+Damiancito El Guerrero defeated Cicloncito Ramírez, Tritoncito, Pequeño Cochisse, Platita, Guerrerito del Future, Pequeño Sayama and Fierito to earn the right to work with "regular sized" wrestlers.